VERSION 2020 - THE COMPLETE FUTURES OF MALAYSIA CHAPTER 3

-Direction Mark Teh Produciton Design Wong Tay Sy Light Design Syamsul Azhar Projections and Performance Fahmi Reza Performance Faiq Syazwan Kuhiri, Lee Ren Xin and Roger Liew Stage Manager Hoe Hui Ting Creative Direction June Tan
+Conception and Direction Mark Teh Production Design Wong Tay Sy Creative Producer June Tan Production Assistant Ong Tong Lighting Design Syamsul Azhar Projections and Performance Fahmi Reza Performance Faiq Syazwan Kuhiri, Imri Nasution, Lee Ren Xin and Roger Liew Stage Manager Hoe Hui Ting German translations Lilian-Astrid Geese

 Production and realization

-Production SPIELART Festival Munich and Five Arts Center, Kuala Lumpur and Museum of Contemporary Art Seoul (MMCA) Funded by the German Federal Cultural Foundation and Goethe-Institut Execution in cooperation with scene/asia – Art Commons Tokyo.
+Produced by Five Arts Centre (Malaysia) in Co-Production with SPIELART Festival Munich, National Museum of Modern and Contemporary Art, Korea (MMCA).
+Funded by the German Federal Cultural Foundation and Goethe-Institut Execution in cooperation with scene/asia – Art Commons Tokyo.